Albeteme/Javascript/README.md

+# Javascript
-# Javascript and DOM Manipulation
+# UFO Sightings and DOM Manipulation

 For this task, I will play with some aliens datasets.
 I need to write code that will create a table dynamically based upon a dataset provided.
 I also need to allow users to filter the table data for specific values.
 Using JavaScript, HTML, and CSS, and D3.js, I have two parts presented in UFO-level-and UFO-level-2.